-Shortfall in provisions against classified assets is required to be deducted from CET1 irrespective of any relaxation allowed by SBP.
-Under IRB approach, shortfall in provisions from expected losses would also be deducted from Common Equity Tier 1.
-The full shortfall amount is to be deducted and should not be reduced by any tax effects that could be expected to occur if provisions were to rise.
+Shortfall in provisions against classified assets will be deducted from CET1.
+Under IRB approach, shortfall in provisions from expected losses will also be deducted from CET1.
+The full shortfall amount will be deducted without considering/netting any tax effects that could be expected to occur if provisions were to rise.